Mental Health Counselor Career Guide

 While the typical mental health counselor job description may vary, mental health counselors must be licensed by the state in which they are working.
 In all US states, a master’s degree – typically a master’s degree in mental health counseling, though other degrees with appropriate coursework may sometimes be accepted – is required in order to become licensed.
 Prospective mental health counselors must also complete supervised work experience in a clinical mental health setting in order to earn their full license; this commonly ranges from one to three years, depending on state requirements.
 For those with an associate’s or bachelor’s degree, there may be support roles available that do not require licensure, such as intake coordinator or counselor’s aide.

 Professional development, also known as continuing education, is also important for counseling professionals.
 Completing a certain number of hours of continuing education is a common requirement for renewing a counselor’s license.
-Keeping abreast of new research and up-to-date on best practices in mental health therapy is also important in order to provide the best possible care to clients.
+Keeping abreast of new research and being up-to-date on best practices in mental health therapies is also important in order to provide the best possible care to clients.

 How to Become a Mental Health Counselor

 Mental health therapists occupy a position of trust with clients who are often vulnerable, which is why all 50 states and Washington DC closely regulate mental health counselor licensing.
 As previously noted, becoming licensed as a mental health counselor requires a master’s degree.
-The typical process to becoming a mental health counselor is to:
+The typical process of becoming a mental health counselor is to:

 - Earn a master’s degree in mental health counseling or a closely-related major that fulfills your state’s licensing requirements.